 Windows Me automatically loads drivers for the USB 2.0 Pocket Drive.
 If you are using a USB 2.0 host adapter, however, you will need to load the drivers provided by your host adapter manufacturer (PCI card or motherboard).
 Also, note that some bundled versions of Windows ME might require the original installation CD or restore CD to access additional files.
 Certain OEM installations of Windows ME might call for the file USBNTMAP.SYS while attempting to load drivers for the external drive.
 This file can be located on the Windows ME installation or recovery CD in the WIN9X\BASE2.CAB folder.

 If you are using the USB connection, then additional drivers are required.

-2. Once you have downloaded the drivers from this page, double click on ST1USB98.exe.
+2. Once you've downloaded the drivers from this page, double-click on ST1USB98.exe.
 It will ask where you want to unzip them.

 4. Click the Start menu, then select Settings, then Control Panel, then System, then Device Manager.

 5. From the Device Manager, open Disk Drives.